Breast pumping is not always easy, but it’s doable – here is a list of all the breast pumping tips a mother could use!

 If you pump immediately following your breastfeeding session, you likely won’t get a lot.
 Your breasts won’t be as full so a letdown won’t happen as easily.
 I found that pumping 30 minutes to an hour after I pumped (and at least an hour before the next time I breastfeed) helps me to pump more milk.

 Some people worry about doing a pumping session to close to when you will breastfeed.
 I try to make sure I don’t pump within an hour of when I’m going to nurse, mainly because Oliver is a big fan of getting milk right away (and sometimes if I’ve pumped too close, letdown takes too long.)
 However, it is a myth that your breasts are ever empty.
 They aren’t!
 Milk is constantly being produced – it sometimes just takes more time than others to draw that milk out.
 But the good news is, you’ll likely be producing some nice hindmilk when you pump or breastfeed more frequently!

 Breast Massage and Compressions

-There is a great video that talks about hands on pumping – it basically is a way to use your hands to help draw more milk out of the breast.
+There is a great video that talks about hands-on pumping – it basically is a way to use your hands to help draw more milk out of the breast.
 Breast massage before and during pumping, along with compressions, can help to increase milk flow and help increase the amount of hindmilk that is drawn out.
-This video shows a little bit about breast message, and this article talks a bit about it as well.
+This video shows a little bit about breast massage, and this article talks a bit about it as well.

 Breast compressions are helpful to help get milk flowing.
 I used this a lot when Oliver was having trouble transferring milk, but it helps with pumping as well.
 You can find out more about breast compression here.